-Fund Category Equity Base Currency RM Launch Date 19 October 2010 Financial Year End 31 August Investment Objective The Fund seeks to achieve capital appreciation over the long-term through investments in equities and equity-related instruments predominantly in Indonesia market.
-Note: Any material change to the Fund's investment objective would require Unit Holders' approval.
-Investment Policy and Strategy The Fund seeks to achieve its investment objective by investing at least 80% of equities and equities-related securities issued by companies listed on the Indo Singapore and Malaysia) whereby such companies in these countries derived as determined by the Fund Manager at the point of purchase.
-In the event the companies listed in other markets fall below 50%, the Fund Manager will asse investment rationale does not meet their requirements.
-The remaining NAV of instruments including deposits, repo and cash placements with financial institrading strategy will depend on investment opportunities or valuations.
-The investment process of the Fund employs both qualitative and quantitative for investment.
-In doing so, the Fund Manager adopts a bottom-up approach fundamentals are assessed from a broad range of criteria including the comp generation ability and its management.
-The Fund Manager may take a temporary defensive view in attempting to respor any other conditions by reducing the investments in equities and equity-relations. of its NAV in a diversified one sian market and other incomes and other income derived from I ses the investment and the Fund will be invest tutions.
-In addition, an analysis in identifying which relies on fundaminany's growth and value ond to adverse market ner markets (mainly come from Indonesia nodonesia from will dispose it if the led in money market y active and frequent potential companies entals research - the profile, its cash-flow , economic, political Asset Allocation less than 50% of the Fund's NAV.
-80% to 98% of the Fund's NAV in equities and equity-related securities; and At least 2% of the Fund's NAV in liquid assets.
+Fund Category Equity Base Currency RM Launch Date 19 October 2010 Financial Year End 31 August Investment Objective The Fund seeks to achieve capital appreciation over the long-term through invinstruments predominantly in Indonesia market.
+Note: Any material change to the Fund's investment objective would require Unit · nd equity-related Investment Policy and Strategy The Fund seeks to achieve its investment objective by investing at least 80% of its NAV in a diversified portfolio of equities and equities-related securities issued by companies listed on the Indonesian market and other markets (mainly Singapore and Malaysia) whereby such companies in these countries derived at least 50% of their income from Indonesia as determined by the Fund Manager at the point of purchase.
+In the event the income derived from Indonesia from companies listed in other markets fall below 50%, the Fund Manager will assess the investment and will dispose it if the investment rationale does not meet their requirements.
+The remaining NAV of the Fund will be invested in money market instruments including deposits, repo and cash placements with financial institutions.
+In addition, any active and frequent trading strategy will depend on investment opportunities or valuations.
+The investment process of the Fund employs both qualitative and quantitative analysis in identifying potential companies for investment.
+In doing so, the Fund Manager adopts a bottom-up approach which relies on fundamentals research - the fundamentals are assessed from a broad range of criteria including the company's growth and value profile, its cash-flow generation ability and its management.
+The Fund Manager may take a temporary defensive view in attempting to respond to adverse market, economic, political or any other conditions by reducing the investments in equities and equity-related securities to lower than 80%, but not Asset Allocation 80% to 98% of the Fund's NAV in equities and equity-related securities; and At least 2% of the Fund's NAV in liquid assets.
 Performance Benchmark Jakarta Composite Index.
-The performance benchmark above is only used as a reference for investment performance comparison purpose.
-The risk profile of the Fund is not the same as the risk profile of this performance benchmark.
-The performance benchmark information is available on www.manulifeinvestment.com.my.
-Distribution Policy Investor Profile This Fund is suitable for investors who: wish to participate in the Indonesia equity market; seek capital appreciation over the long-term; and are willing to accept a high level of risk.
-Risk Management Strategies and Techniques The Fund Manager adopts an active approach to manage the risks of equity in associated with equity investments include price volatility where stock prices event, stocks may also be suspended.
-The Fund Manager will ensure that at leand equity-related securities issued by companies listed on the Indonesian mand Malaysia).
-The Fund Manager will also ensure that the Fund is well diversified industries to mitigate specific (unsystematic) risk exposure to any one companies. may go up or down, an east 80% of the Fund is arket and other market fied across a range of o d in the unlikely invested in equities s (mainly Singapore
+The performance benchmark above is only used as a reference for investment profile of the Fund is not the same as the risk profile of this performance bencinformation is available on www.manulifeinvestment.com.my . performance comparis hmark.
+The performan son purpose.
+The risk ce benchmark Distribution Policy Distribution of income, if any, is incidental.
+Investor Profile This Fund is suitable for investors who: wish to participate in the Indonesia equity market; seek capital appreciation over the long-term; and are willing to accept a high level of risk.
+Risk Management Strategies and Techniques The Fund Manager adopts an active approach to manage the risks of equity in associated with equity investments include price volatility where stock prices revent, stocks may also be suspended.
+The Fund Manager will ensure that at le and equity-related securities issued by companies listed on the Indonesian ma and Malaysia).
+The Fund Manager will also ensure that the Fund is well diversifindustries to mitigate specific (unsystematic) risk exposure to any one companies. nay go up or down, and ast 80% of the Fund is Irket and other market ied across a range of e d in the unlikely invested in equities s (mainly Singapore